Spread the love

 Danum hide entrance

-Entrance of Danum hide.
+Entrance of Danum BOS.
 The blue tank is the rainwater reservoir for the toilet.

 Danum Hide view